AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 FYI

-Any conviction or probation within a new driver’s first 18 months with their provisional license means the 18 months starts over again.
-The time period is restarted from the date of the conviction, probation before judgment, or the date the license was restored after suspension or revocation.
+Any conviction or probation within a new driver’s first 18 months with their provisional license means the 18 months start over again.
+The period is restarted from the date of the conviction, probation before judgment, or the date the license was restored after suspension or revocation.

-When new drivers successfully complete their 18 months of conviction-free driving with their provisional licenses, the Maryland Motor Vehicle Administration will upgrade their licenses automatically.
-They will receive attachment cards in the mail.
-These attachment cards should be carried with the provisional licenses until they can renew their licenses.
+When new drivers complete their 18 months of conviction-free driving with their provisional licenses, the Maryland Motor Vehicle Administration will upgrade their licenses automatically.
+Drivers receive attachment cards in the mail.
+These attachment cards should be carried with the provisional licenses until they can be renewed.
 After renewal, drivers only need to carry their full licenses while driving.

 Statute of Limitations for Claims